rcarver/resque-lock-retry/README.markdown

       end
     end

-The above modification will ensure only one job of class UpdateNetworkGraph is running at a time, regardless of the repo_id.
+The above modification will ensure only one job of class `UpdateNetworkGraph` is running at a time, regardless of the `repo_id`.
 Normally a job is locked using a combination of its class name and arguments.

 Retried jobs
 ------------